solomonxie/issues_blog/solomonxie/solomonxie.github.io/markdown/issue-49.md

 Example:

+# Analyze function by Derivatives
+Analyzing function is one of the Core Purposes of studying Calculus.

+> **AND THE CORE PURPOSE OF ANALYZING FUNCTION, IS FOR COMPUTER TO UNDERSTAND IT `"BLINDLY"`!
+BECAUSE IT CAN'T BE LIKE HUMAN TO "EYE BALL" IT!**

-# `Critical points`
+## `Critical points`

 [Refer to PennCalc Main/Optimization](http://calculus.seas.upenn.edu/?n=Main.Optimization)

-Analyzing function is one of the Core Purposes of studying Calculus.
 For analyzing a function, it's very efficient to have a look at its `Critical points`, which could be classified as `Extrema`, `Inflection`, `Corner`, and `Discontinuity`.

 ![image](https://user-images.githubusercontent.com/14041622/40529990-a0dc454c-6029-11e8-9ea0-d1c77536f227.png)